Doing it like Mike

 “The Chart” – from Chris Lytle’s MAX Sales Training program

-Some people are just naturally talented, but even they need to work hard to achieve their full potential.
-Hard work is an important aspect of being the best of anything, but it takes more than that.
-It takes doing things in a manner that allows you to continuously improve, as well as a positive mindset and a commitment to success.
-Once people reach that level of high performance their job begin to look easy, and they may even appear to be “naturals” – just like Mike.
+Some people are naturally talented but must still work hard to achieve their full potential.
+Hard work is an important aspect of being the best at anything, but it takes more than that.
+It takes doing things in a way that allows you to continuously improve, along with a positive mindset and a commitment to success.
+Once people reach that high-performance level, their jobs look easy, and they may even appear to be a “natural” – just like Mike.
 But that is just the tip of the iceberg.

 Many of these things have not come naturally to me.
-Each time I have focused on understanding the requirements for doing the job well, then looked for examples of exceptional performance, and finally created a systematic approach that allowed me to measure performance and identify areas of improvement on an ongoing basis.
-From then on it was analyzing my results, thinking daily about even the smallest improvements, and then trying to do even better the next day.
+Each time, I focused on understanding the requirements for doing the job well, then looked for examples of exceptional performance, and finally created a systematic approach that let me measure performance and identify areas for improvement on an ongoing basis.
+From then on, I analyzed my results, thought daily about even the smallest improvements I could make, and tried to do even better the next day.

 Good enough was never good enough.
-Introspection can challenging so one thing that I have done is to take time to celebrate wins and intentionally focus on remembering how that feels.
-In times of stress or frustration those memories can be motivational and help you back on track quickly.
+Introspection can be challenging, so one thing that I have done is to take time to celebrate wins and intentionally focus on remembering how that feels.
+Those memories can be motivational in times of stress or frustration and help you get back on track quickly.

-Sales has been a large part of my consulting management jobs since the mid-1990’s, but it wasn’t until I owned my own company that this became a true priority.
-I ran across a good book, The Accidental Salesperson by Chris Lytle.
-Back then Chris Lytle had “MAX Training,” and a large part of their focus was increasing your “level” with regard to Prospect and Client relationships.
-The training was good, and was complementary to systems like Miller Heiman.
+Sales has been a major part of my consulting and management jobs since the mid-1990s, but it wasn’t until I owned my own company that it became a true priority.
+I ran across a good book, The Accidental Salesperson, by Chris Lytle.
+Back then, Chris Lytle had “MAX Training,” and a large part of their focus was on increasing your “level” in prospect and client relationships.
+The training was good and complemented systems like Miller Heiman.

-What each of these systems do is help you prepare, plan, and then execute to the best of your ability.
+Each of these systems helps you prepare, plan, and execute to the best of your ability.
 And just like basketball, it takes practice to master.
-But, with mastery comes success and the illusion that something is easy (or that you happen to be very lucky).
-The Seneca quote, “Luck is what happens when preparation meets opportunity” is so true.
+With mastery comes success and the illusion that something is easy (or you are lucky).
+The Seneca quote, “Luck is what happens when preparation meets opportunity,” is so true.

-Regardless of the system used, what is most important is that you are trying to be the best at is to look at both positive and negative examples to see what you can learn from them.
-There are lessons to be learned everywhere!
-Understanding what makes it good or bad helps you improve as part of an ongoing process of improving.
+Regardless of the system you use, what matters most is that you try to be the best at examining both positive and negative examples to learn from them.
+There are lessons to be learned everywhere – especially when you make mistakes!
+Understanding what makes it good or bad helps you improve as part of an ongoing improvement process.

 Incorporating new tools and techniques into what has already been proven to work will help you improve your game.
-Going back to the sports analogy, this could be part of what made Michael Jordon so good.
+Returning to the sports analogy, this could be part of what made Michael Jordon so good.
 He would see something interesting, improve it, and then make it his own.

-So, think of the best example of whatever it is you do, and see what you can do to become more like them.
-This isn’t about imitation, but rather about uncovering the secrets of their success and learning from them.
-And, have some fun doing it!
+So, focus on becoming the best example of whatever it is you do, learn from others, and never stop improving.
+This isn’t about imitation; it’s about uncovering the secrets of their success and learning from them.
+And if you are lucky, you will have some fun doing it!

 Mind of a Champion – Michael Jordan training for success!